Drassil/git-wiki-theme/docs/quest_template.md

 18875469 (16777216 + 2097152 + 1024 + 64 + 8 + 4 + 1) = Alliance

-### RequiredSkillId

-Skill required to know to accept the quest.
-See SkillIne.dbc 0 means no skill is required.

-### RequiredSkillPoints

-Skill points required to have in order to accept the quest.

 ### RepObjectiveFaction

 Faction ID for an objective to achieve a certain reputation value with.
 See Faction.dbc